Jae Lamar

 Best Fit

-Lamar is an excellent fit for a pro-style or multiple-zone offensive scheme that values a physical, one-cut running back.
-His skillset is maximized when he can get downhill behind a powerful offensive line that creates clear running lanes, allowing him to use his vision, power, and breakaway speed.
-A program like Georgia, which consistently features this style of offense, is an ideal environment for him to thrive.
+Lamar is an excellent fit for a pro-style or multiple-set offensive scheme that emphasizes a physical, downhill running game.
+His skills are maximized in a system that allows him to get north-south quickly behind a powerful offensive line.
+A program like the University of Georgia, known for its development of powerful running backs, is an ideal environment for his skill set to thrive.

 Player Comparison